 Your tour guide is an expert on the history of Franklinton because he lived it and helped create some of it.
 Jim Sweeney was the visionary leader of the new phase of Franklinton and the unofficial mayor of the neighborhood.
 As Executive Director of the Franklinton Development Association from 2002-2016 and co-founder of the Franklinton Arts District he was part of all the planning and dreaming of what we are seeing today – both on the sidewalks and at city hall.
 Jim owns a home in the area and now runs Sweeney and Associates, a creative community and revitalization consultancy that continues to grow this up and coming community.

-Our tour will involve four to five stops and up to 1.5 miles of walking over 3.5 hours.
+Our tour will involve four to five stops with drinks/snacks and you visit other spots as well.
+There is up to one mile of walking over 3.5 hours.
 The tour includes several samples of beer and some snacks.

 Franklinton is still very much a work in progress which means we will be walking on some uneven surfaces inside and outside so please wear comfortable shoes.

 Guests have really embraced this tour as a special and unique way to enjoy and explore Franklinton.
 Here is what a few have had to say:

 I have to admit, I had already been to Franklinton, so I thought, do I really need to take a tour of Franklinton?!?
 The answer is YES!
 Even if you were born in Columbus (even if you happen to be a Franklinton baby like me) you need to take this tour!
 The tour is given by Jim, who has lived in Franklinton since 2002.
 So, he really knows his stuff, and what’s even better, is that he is really passionate about his neighborhood.